cookpad/deepalert/README.md

   - `--StackName`: Required.
 Specify stack name of DeepAlert deployed by CloudFormation.
   - `--Region`: Required.
 Specify AWS region such as `ap-northeast-1` to deploy.
   - `--CodeS3Bucket`: Required.
 Specify S3 bucket name to store executable binary of DeepAlert.
-  - `--CodeS3Prefix`: Optional.
+  - `--CodeS3Prefix`: Required.
 Specify S3 key prefix to store executable binary of DeepAlert.
 NOTE: `/` at tail of prefix is not needed.
   - `--LambdaRoleArn`: Optional.
 Specify IAM Role ARN for Lambda functions of DeepAlert.
 If not specified, CloudFormation will create own IAM Role for Lambda as resource `LambdaRole`
   - `--StepFunctionRoleArn`: Optional.
 Specify IAM Role ARN for Lambda functions of DeepAlert.
 If not specified, CloudFormation will create own IAM Role for Lambda as resource `StepFunctionRole`
   - `--ReviewerLambdaArn`: Optional.
 Specify "Reviewer" Lambda ARN.
 If not specified, `DummyReviewer` that evaluates all alert as `Unclassified` will be set.